thinkray/edu/README.md

 ## Install & Run

 1. Create a MySQL/MariaDB database and make sure you have a database user with full access of it.
-2. Modify the database information in `edu/settings.py`.
+2. Modify settings like the database information in `edu/settings.py`.
+Don't forget to change the `SECRET_KEY`.
 3. Open a shell and change directory to the current directory.
 4. Run the following command in your shell.